sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Choosing a Bank is up to you and your preferences.
 Stephen suggests you stick to one of:

-* Chase
+* Chase Bank (owned by J.P.
+Morgan and Chase)
 * Bank of America
 * Wells Fargo

-If you are in NY Chase is the one to open.
+If you are in NYC Chase is definitely the one to open.
-There are so many Chase branches and ATMs.
+(There are literally as many Chase branches and ATMs as there are Tim Hortons in Canada.)
+Several people have been told that Chase is fairly conservative when it comes to giving credit cards to "new Americans".
-Several people have been told that Chase is pretty conservative when it comes to giving credit cards to "new Americans".
+(Banks in Canada like Bank of Montreal offer U.S.D.
+MasterCards, be sure to pick one up either on your own or from your parents to ensure you have capital!)

 Bank of America is pretty good in the SF/Bay Area.
 Chase is OK there too.
 They also have many branches there - and they are